 Animals currently off exhibit:

-• Animal Ambassadors (These animals live behind-the-scenes year-round).
+• Animal Ambassadors (These animals live behind the scenes year-round).

 • Bald Eagle (Refer to posting below).